Northern Ballet: David Nixon CBE

 In 2012 the company started producing ballet's created especially for young children.
 The first was Ugly Duckling choreographed by Company dancers Dreda Blow and Sebastian Loe.
 The second, Three Little Pigs choreographed by dancers Hannah Bateman and Victoria Sibson.
 The third, Elves & the Shoemaker was choreographed by Northern Ballet Ballet Master Daniel de Andrade with an original score by composer Philip Feeney.
 The three ballets for children have been adapted by the BBC for CBeebies; the adaptations kept the music and dance but also incorporated one of the channel's properties, Mr Bloom, into the production to make them more suitable for a television audience.

 During 2013, most of the Channel 4 series Big Ballet was filmed at Northern Ballet.

 In 2015 Northern Ballet commissioned Barnsley-born choreographer Jonathan Watkins to create a ballet based on George Orwell's novel Nineteen Eighty-Four.
 A recording of Nineteen Eighty-Four was commissioned by The Space and BBC.
 It was broadcast on BBC Four on Sunday 28 February 2016.
 In June 2016 1984 won the South Bank Sky Arts Award for Dance.

 In 2017 Northern Ballet produced three new full-length ballets, one based on the Casanova biography by Ian Kelly, the second based on The Boy in the Striped Pyjamas by John Boyne, and a third based on Hans Christian Andersen's The Little Mermaid.

 In 2021 Northern Ballet announced David was stepping down as Artistic Director.

+In 2022 David received a CBE for his services to dance.